fathinrahma/Wastify/README.md

 # Object Detection Process Steps

 This README file provides an overview of the steps involved in the object detection process for our project.
-It explains how to prepare the data, initialize the model, perform feature extraction, classify objects, apply post-processing, and obtain the final output.
+It explains how to prepare the data, initialize the model, perform feature extraction, classify objects,and obtain the final output.

 ## Steps